Keeping watch over a network is something that every enterprise needs to be doing.

 Monitoring physical and virtual hardware resources, such as availability, CPU usage, and storage usage let you know when there’s a problem that needs your attention.

-Here is our list of the eight best hardware monitoring tools:
+Here is our list of the best hardware monitoring tools:

-- SolarWinds Server & Application Monitor (FREE TRIAL)– Server and application monitoring tool that monitors device status, CPU, memory, fan speed, temperature, and disk space.
+- SolarWinds Server & Application Monitor EDITOR’S CHOICE Server and application monitoring tool that monitors device status, CPU, memory, fan speed, temperature, and disk space.
+Start the 30-day free trial.